sanette/bogue/README.md

 # Documentation

 The doc can be found [here](http://sanette.github.io/bogue/Bogue.html).
+It does not cover all available features (yet), but it's already a good start.

 # Examples

 You should first try a
 [minimal example](http://sanette.github.io/bogue/Bogue.html#example).

 The `examples` directory contains more sophisticated examples.
-If you installed (or compiled) the opam package, these examples are available via the `boguex` program.
+If you installed the `bogue` package with `opam` (as described above), these examples are available via the `boguex` program.
 For instance, run examples 34 and 41 by:

 ```
 boguex 34 41